Introduction

 6. Viability assay

-To assess the viability and proliferation of the cells during culture, assays such as alamarBlue (DAL1025, ThermoFisher Scientific, USA) cell viability can be performed.
-Resazurin, the active ingredient of amalarBlue, enters the cell membrane and is reduced to resorufin by the live cells, producing the pink fluorescence detected.
-Here the quantitative number of cells and viable cells was evaluated with an absorbance/fluorescence-based microplate reader.
+To evaluate cell viability and proliferation during culture, perform assays such as the alamarBlue (DAL1025, ThermoFisher Scientific, USA) cell viability test.
+In this assay, resazurin, the active ingredient in alamarBlue, penetrates the cell membrane and is reduced to resorufin by live cells.
+This reaction produces a pink fluorescence that can be easily detected.
+Using an absorbance/fluorescence-based microplate reader, assess the quantitative number of cells and determine cell viability.

 - At the chosen timepoint, remove the device from the incubator and place it in the cell culture hood.